casssoft/imgui_lua_bindings/README.md

 ```lua
 opened = imgui.ShowTestWindow(opened)
 ```
-This can make some functions weird.
+This can make some functions a bit weird.
 For example Begin.

 Function definition in C++
 ```c++